LaurieQiu/laurieqiu.github.io/_posts/2021-09-20-guys-with-long-hair.md

 ---

-Guys with long hair, girls with tattoos, and people who seem eccentric but are comfortable with that...They are cool.
+Guys with long hair, girls with tattoos, and all those seemingly eccentric people...They are cool.

 As long as what they show is really what they love and believe in.